Joban2009/django_template_imaginary_shop/README.md

-# DJANGO TEMPLATE - IMAGINARY SHOP
+# DJANGO TEMPLATE - IMAGINARY FRUIT SHOP

 You can use this template in your project.
 Create a superuser because there is no existing superuser.